openlumi/homeassistant_on_openwrt/README.md

 You could try another Zigate firmwares for JN5169 chip.
 The baud rate must be 115200 as it is hardcoded in zigpy-zigate.

+Use **/dev/ttymxc1** port for ZHA configuration, it is connected to the zigbee chip.

 It is REQUIRED to erase Persistent Data Manager (PDM) before adding new devices.
 Otherwise, device adding fails.